It is possible to stop a winding up petition being served against your business if you act quickly.

 When the petition has been advertised

 Most of the options from the previous stage are still available once the petition has been advertised.
-However, they are much less likely to be accepted.
+However, they are far less likely to be accepted.
 You can still try:

 - Disputing the debt